DinoMarlir/laboratory/readme.md

 ### Updating

-To update laboratory, just run the installation steps again (this time do `cd laboratory` first and then do `git pull` instead of clone) and confirm the copy action with `A`.
+To update laboratory, just cd into the installation directory and run `cd packages && chmod +x recompile.sh && ./recompile.sh`.
 You will get some errors but that is fine as it tries to create folders that already exist.
 Verify update by running `laboratory info`

 ### Usage